 Why buy this?

-I never could justify why I would spend $500 on a tablet when I can get a laptop for $500 and do more on it since it has a keyboard and is a full operating system.
+I never could justify why I would spend $500 on a tablet when I can get a laptop for $500 and do more since it has a keyboard and is a full operating system.
 But the price of the Nexus and the performance got my attention.

 Home Screen: